Skip to content

 and its imaginary part is labeled as the reactive power Q $$ Q = V_{RMS}I_{RMS} \sin(\phi). $$

-As we have seen in the time-domain explanation, only the active power delievers useful power and is crucial to understand that the reactive power cannot be used to produce movement, heat, or any tangible energy output.
-Conversely, reactive power can be generated without consuming any active power—this is the case with capacitors and inductors.
+As seen in the time-domain explanation, only active power delivers useful power.
+It is important to understand that reactive power cannot be used to produce movement, heat, or any tangible energy output.
+Conversely, reactive power can be generated without consuming any active power—as is the case with capacitors and inductors.

 The relationship between apparent energy, reactive energy and active energy is therefore $$ S = P + iQ $$ often visualised as the right-triangle “power diagram”: